How to Quit Sugar?

 How to quit sugar?

-Avoid sugar-sweetened fizzy beverages and unhealthy snacks and go for natural juices and healthier homemade snacks.
+Avoid sugar-sweetened fizzy beverages and unhealthy snacks, and go for natural juices and healthier homemade snacks.
 And sleep more to reduce cravings and improve your overall health.

 After you stop eating sugar, you will become mentally sharper, the risk of diabetes will be reduced, you will lose weight, you will feel happier, lighter, and more energetic, your skin will improve, your immune system will strengthen, and you will slow down aging, you will sleep better, your teeth will be healthier, you will reduce your risk of cardiovascular disease and you will feel good.